josephg/egwalker-paper/reg-text.typ

 In order to update the text editor, these updates to the CRDT's internal structure need to be translated back into index-based insertions and deletions.
 Many CRDT papers elide this translation from unique IDs back to indexes, but it is important for practical applications:

-- Text editors use specialised data structures such as piece tables @vscode-buffer to support fast edits on large documents, and integrating with these structures requires index-based operations.
+- Text editors use specialised data structures such as piece trees @vscode-buffer to support fast edits on large documents, and integrating with these structures requires index-based operations.
 Incrementally updating these structures also enables syntax highlighting without having to repeatedly parse the whole file on every keystroke.
 - The user's cursor position in a document can be represented as an index; if another user changes text earlier in the document, index-based operations make it easy to update the cursor so that it remains in the correct position relative to the surrounding text.

 Thus, regardless of whether the OT or the CRDT approach is used, a collaborative editing algorithm can be boiled down to an incremental update to an event graph: given an event to be added to an existing event graph, return the (index-based) operation that must be applied to the current document state so that the resulting document is identical to replaying the entire event graph including the new event.